gopinaath/valkey-serverless-samples/valkey-setup-guide.md

 ## Best Practices

-1. Always use a bastion host for accessing Valkey in production
+1. Always use a bastion host for accessing Valkey
-2. Keep the security group rules minimal
+2. Open only the ports needed in the security group.
-3. Regularly update the bastion host
+3. Regularly update the bastion host, or better yet - provision it only when needed and then delete it.
-4. Use AWS Systems Manager Session Manager for even more secure access

 ## Conclusion

-This setup provides a secure, scalable Valkey deployment that's production-ready.
+This setup provides a secure, scalable Valkey deployment.
 The serverless nature of ElastiCache means you only pay for what you use, while the bastion host ensures secure access to your data store.